liam-duke/volsuite/README.md

 ### Historical price modeling:

 Let's say I want to retrieve a list of historial prices of Apple Inc. ($AAPL) over the past year.
-First I run the following command to select the ticker 'AAPL' and connect to the yfinance API:
+First I run the following command to connect to the yfinance API and select the ticker 'AAPL':

 ```
 ticker aapl